Xubuntu/wiki.xubuntu.org/Xubuntu-25.10-Release-Notes.md

 # Xubuntu 25.10 Release Notes

-**Welcome to the Xubuntu 25.10 \"Questing Quokka\" WIP release notes!**
+**Welcome to the Xubuntu 25.10 \"Questing Quokka\" release notes!**

-Xubuntu 25.10 will be released on Thursday, October 9, 2025, and will be supported for nine months until July 2026.
+Xubuntu 25.10 was released on Thursday, October 9, 2025, and will be supported for nine months until July 2026.
 For general information and the latest updates for Xubuntu 25.10, check out the [release page](https://xubuntu.org/release/25-10) on xubuntu.org.